icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [DB-IP](https://db-ip.com/api/free) - Free IP geolocation API with 1k request per IP per day.lite database under the CC-BY 4.0 License is free too.
   * [DeepAR](https://developer.deepar.ai) — Augmented reality face filters for any platform with one SDK.
 The free plan provides up to 10 monthly active users (MAU) and tracks up to 4 faces
   * [Deepnote](https://deepnote.com) - A new data science notebook.
 Jupyter is compatible with real-time collaboration and running in the cloud.
 The free tier includes unlimited personal projects, unlimited basic machines with 5GB RAM and 2vCPU, and teams with up to 3 editors.
-  * [DiffJSON](https://diffjson.com) - An online tool for comparing differences between two JSON data structures, helping you quickly locate the differences in JSON data.
+  * [Compare JSON](https://comparejson.com) - An online tool for comparing differences between two JSON data structures, helping you quickly locate the differences in JSON data.
   * [Disease.sh](https://disease.sh/) — A free API providing accurate data for building the Covid-19 related useful Apps.
   * [Doczilla](https://www.doczilla.app/) — SaaS API empowering the generation of screenshots or PDFs directly from HTML/CSS/JS code.
 The free plan allows 250 documents month.
   * [Doppio](https://doppio.sh/) — Managed API to generate and privately store PDFs and Screenshots using top rendering technology.
 The free plan allows 400 PDFs and Screenshots per month.